-La Madeleine is a church dedicated to St. Mary Magdalene, but when it was built, it was intended as a temple to honour the glory of Napoleon’s army.
-Its style is Neo-Classical and it was inspired by the Maison Carrée in Nimes, but had it not been for a couple of twists in the course of history, La Madeleine might well have been quite a different monument today.
+La Madeleine was built as a temple to honour the glory of Napoleon’s Army:La Madeleine is a church dedicated to St. Mary Magdalene.
+Its style is Neo-Classical and it was inspired by the Maison Carrée in Nimes.
+When La Madeleine was built, it was intended as a temple to honour the glory of Napoleon’s army.
+Had it not been for a couple of twists in the course of history, La Madeleine might well have been quite a different monument today.

 Place de la Madeleine